-The base pay levels established for each of our NEOs represent a modest portion of each individual's total compensation package and the Compensation Committee believes them to be competitive and appropriate based on the market data provided by SBCG.
-Each NEO received a base pay increase in 2022 with this being the first increase for Mr. Wood since 2016 and the first increase for each of Mr. Guglielmone and Ms. Becker since 2019.
-The base pay increase for Mr. Berkes was part of the continued adjustment of his overall compensation package to market levels for his position which he was promoted into in 2021.
+The base pay level established for each of our NEOs represents a modest portion of each individual's total compensation package and the Compensation Committee believes them to be competitive and appropriate based on market data.
+There were no changes to base pay made in 2023 for any of our NEOs.